kiboschool/tk-web-foundations/src/lessons/javascript-fundamentals/introduction-to-javascript.md

-# Introduction to javascript
+# Introduction to Javascript

 <div style="position: relative; padding-bottom: 56.25%; height: 0; margin: 20px 0px;"><iframe src="" title="YouTube video player" frameborder="0"  allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%; background: url(./actions/jav.png); background-size: cover;"></iframe></div>

-As you’ve heard lots of times by now, HTML is for the content and structure of the page, CSS is for styling how the elements should appear, and JavaScript is for adding interactivity.
-Now that you’ve learned lots of HTML and CSS, it’s time for some JavaScript.
+## About JavaScript

+The JavaScript language is responsible for changing data and allowing webpages to interact with users.
+It is different from HTML and CSS in some important ways.

+HTML and CSS happen “all at once”.
+When the web browser loads it shows the whole HTML page, with all of the CSS styles applied.
+The order of HTML elements determines the structure of page content, and CSS determines which styles are applied, but they have no concept of “time” or "change".

+JavaScript happens step by step over time.
+Like a recipe for cooking a meal.
+Each line "runs", one after the other.
+Think about Javascript as instructions for the computer to follow to complete a task, like cooking a recipe or building a bike.

 <aside>

 ⚠️ **JavaScript is a deep topic.**

-You’ll learn a little bit of JavaScript in the next few lessons, enough to add some basic interactivity to your pages.
-There’s way more JavaScript to learn later, which we aren’t covering here.
-After this course, you can find other resources to pursue further learning in JavaScript.
+You’ll learn the fundamentals of JavaScript in the next few lessons, enough to do some small calculations and print messages.
+Next week, we will learn how to use Javascript to interact with the webpage.

+There’s way more to JavaScript which we aren’t covering here.
+Learning Javascript can help you learn other programming languages like Python or C, because it is more similiar to them than HTML or CSS are.

+After this course, you can find other resources to pursue further learning in JavaScript, or consider joining Kibo's [Computer Science Degree program](https://kibo.school/degree/).

-JavaScript can also be **confusing**.
+JavaScript can be **confusing**.
 Don’t be surprised if you get stuck on the syntax or logic.
 Ask your classmates and instructors for help!

 </aside>

-## About JavaScript

-JavaScript is a different kind of language than HTML and CSS.

-HTML and CSS happen “all at once”.
-When the web browser loads it shows the whole HTML page, with all the styles applied.
-The order of HTML elements determines the structure of page content, and the order of CSS determines which styles are applied, but there is no idea of “time”.

-JavaScript happens step by step.
-Like a recipe for cooking a meal.
-Each line "runs", one after the other.
-Instead of thinking of the structure of the page, think about Javascript as steps for the computer to follow.

 ### JavaScript in 14 minutes